Artist CV

 2018 — Time is now measured in damage, Window, Online site

-2017 — The Old and The New, SCAPE Public Art Season 2017, Ōtautahi Christchurch
+2017 — The Old and The New, SCAPE Public Art Season 2017, Ōtautahi Christchurch, curated by Heather Galbraith

 2016 — Heavy to Hold, Blue Oyster Art Project Space, Ōtepoti Dunedin